 \section{Model}

 Let $N=\{1, 2, \ldots, n\}$ be a finite set of agents.
-Time is discrete and the horizon is infinite, i.e. $t \in \{1, 2, \ldots\}$.
-In every time period $t$, each agent $i$ has to choose an action $a_t^i \in \mathcal{A}= \{\mathfrak{b}, \mathfrak{g}\}$.
-There is an unknown state of the world $\Theta \in \{\mathfrak{b}, \mathfrak{g}\}$, with each state a priori equally likely.\footnote{We assume a uniform prior purely to simplify notation.
-Relaxing it does not change the results of the paper.} The state does not change over time and agents are not informed about whether their previous actions match the state. \footnote{Suppose that agents receive noisy feedback about whether their previous actions match the state.
-Then, equivalently, we can think of this feedback as the agents' signals. } We assume a binary state and binary actions purely for expositional simplicity.
-In the conclusion we describe how the same results can be derived more generally, for finite state spaces, finite action spaces, and general utilities.
+Time is discrete and the horizon is infinite, i.e.\ $t \in \{1, 2, \ldots\}$.
+In every time period $t$, each agent $i$ has to choose an action $a_t^i$ from a finite set $\AA$.
+There is an unknown state of the world $\omega$, taking values in a finite set $\cS$, that is chosen at period 0 and does not change over time.
+Each state occurs with strictly positive probability.
+We denote by $\fg,\ff$ generic elements of $\cS$.